fthq/Community-Plugin/README.md

 # Community-Plugin
-Community-Plugin with mini games (Minecraft 1.18+).
+Community-Plugin with minigames (Minecraft 1.18+).

- This is a Plugin with several mini games.
+This is a Plugin with several minigames.

+ Minigames:
-🎨 Paintball:
+🎨 Paintball
-Teams » RED 🟥, BLUE 🟦, YELLOW 🟨, GREEN 🟩
-As host you can decide to play the game or spectate it.
-Before the game can start you need to set it up.
--
+☠ Deathswap
+⚔ Manhunt